alefragnani/vscode-project-manager/README.md

 * Identify _deleted/renamed_ projects
 * A **Status Bar** which identifies the current project
 * A dedicated **Activity Bar**

+# What's new in Project Manager 8

+* Moves the Treeview to is own **Activity Bar**
+* Adds `Add to Workspace` command to add any project to current workspace
+* Fixes [#191](https://github.com/alefragnani/vscode-project-manager/issues/191) - `Save Project` command raises error when no folder is open

 # Features